Existence of steady very weak solutions to Navier-Stokes equations with non-Newtonian stress tensors: Main results.

-\end{theorem} \begin{remark} Please observe that in case $p>3$ and $\epsilon_0$ small enough the estimate for the Navier-Stokes equation~\eqref{eq:navier-stokes} is the same as for the Stokes equation~\eqref{eq:model}.
-This is natural due to the scaling of the convective term which can be overwhelmed exactly when $p>3$. \end{remark} In case $p=2$ much more can be shown provided that we know for large shear speeds that the stress-tensor becomes diagonal.
+In case $p=2$ much more can be shown provided that we know for large shear speeds that the stress-tensor becomes diagonal.
 The additional assumption here has been introduced in~\cite{BBS16}, where the respective Stokes theory has been developed.
 We can extend the theory of~\cite{BBS16} to the non-linear Navier Stokes case (with convective term).
 We assume what we call the {\em linear at infinity condition} which says that there is a viscosity at infinity $\nu$, such that